Robert P. Munafo, 2023 Mar 30.

 The value of Z at the last iteration can be treated as a complex number in either the form:

-In the latter case, the angle θ can be plotted as a color, or (as shown here) a color can be chosen based on whether θ falls below π (or equivalently, whether the imaginary component b is positive).
+Both forms admit to a variety of visualisations using the two dimensions of information to choose from a two-dimensional range of colours.
+The magnitude R was already mentioned above as part of the continuous dwell calculation.
+To visualise the external angle the value θ can be plotted as a color, or (as shown here) one of two colours can be chosen based on whether θ is greater or less than π (or equivalently, whether the imaginary component b is negative or positive).

 Atom Domain (nearby Period)

-A particularly informative view assigns colors to the (integer-valued) function
+A particularly informative view assigns colors to the (integer-valued) atom domain function

 This is the value of N when RN=|ZN| reaches a minimum (not counting the initial value R0=|Z0| which is always zero).
 For practical purposes we only check a finite number of ZN (just as with any other Mandelbrot iteration algorithm).